Latrine: Slit-trench latrine

 A slit-trench latrine consists of a relatively shallow trench which is narrow enough to stand with one leg on either side (see defecation postures).
-This type is used either by squatting, with the users' legs straddling the pit, or by various arrangements for sitting or leaning against a support structure.
+This type of latrine is used either by squatting, with the users' legs straddling the pit, or by various arrangements for sitting or leaning against a support structure.
 Such support may be simply a log, plank, branch or similar arrangement placed at right angles to the long axis of the pit.
-This type of latrine is not commonly found in developing countries but can be used for emergency sanitation.
+This type of latrine is not commonly found in developing countries, but can be used for emergency sanitation.